alexanderaleskin/telegram_django_bot/README.rst

 This section describes the following class functionality that makes it easier to write code:

-1. External filters
+1. External filters;
 2. Data display setting options;
-3. Auxiliary functions for displaying data;
+3. Helper functions for displaying data;
-4. Auxiliary functions of business logic;
+4. Helper functions of business logic;

 External filters
 +++++++++++++++++++++

-Quite often, situations arise when you need to work not with all the elements of a database table, but with some group (for example, a group of elements with a specific foreign key).
+Quite often, there is situation when you need to work not with all the elements of a database table, but with some group (for example, a group of elements with a specific foreign key).
 For such purposes, you should use the ``foreign_filters`` list, which stores the values for filtering when the method is called.
-Thus, it is possible to pass to functions additional arguments that do not break the main logic of standard functions.
-Using the template example, you can modify ``BotMenuElemViewSet`` so that if an additional parameter is specified, then the BotMenuElem list displays only those elements that contain the specified parameter in their ``command`` field.
+How exactly to use these filters is up to you, but usually it is good idea to use it in the ``get_queryset`` function.
+Thus, it is possible to pass to functions additional arguments that do not break the key logic of standard functions.
+Using the template example, you can modify ``BotMenuElemViewSet`` so that if an additional parameter is specified, then the BotMenuElem list displays only those elements that contain the specified parameter in their ``command`` attribute.
 To do this, you need to make the following changes to the code:

 .. code:: python